 Reporting a concern about a building product

-Any concerns about a building product can be raised with the relevant approving authority for example, a local council or private certifier.
+Any concerns about a building product can be raised with the relevant approving authority for example, a local council or an Accredited Professional.

-Councils must undertake inspection and enforcement duties in relation to building work and building surveyors employed by councils have the power to enforce requirements under the Development Act 1993.
+Councils must undertake inspection and enforcement duties in relation to building work and building surveyors employed by councils have the power to enforce requirements under the Development Act 1993 or Planning Development and Infrastructure Act 2016, whichever is relevant to the development at the time of assessment and inspection.

 The complainant may need to contact one of these state agencies for further advice: